bigmistqke/repl/README.md

   // State management for the current file path, initialized to 'src/index.tsx' const [currentPath, setCurrentPath] = createSignal('src/index.tsx')

-  // Button component for adding new files dynamically to the REPL environment const AddButton = () => {
+  // Button component for adding new files dynamically to the Repl environment const AddButton = () => {
-    const repl = useRepl() // Access the REPL context for filesystem operations
+    const repl = useRepl() // Access the Repl context for filesystem operations

     return (
       <button